eficode-academy/circle-ci-workshop/README.md

 ## Coding Assignment

-While the purpose is to learn CircleCI, this will be a coding assignment.
+While the purpose is to learn CircleCI, this will also be some coding involved.

 It is made just to give you some tangible code to work with:
 Remember, this is not a programming exercise, but a CI one; code is only there so you have something to build :)

-This repository comes with a maven based java project from the start, but any language can be used.
-If you want to, just replace the java code with one of the other languages from (this repository)[https://github.com/emilybache/GildedRose-Refactoring-Kata].
+This repository comes with a gradle based java project from the start, but any language can be used.
+If you want to, just replace the java code with one of the other languages from (this repository)[https://github.com/emilybache/GildedRose-Refactoring-Kata] is your source.

+Just clone down the repository listed above and replace with your language of choice.

+> Some of the tasks makes the asumption that you are using Gradle as your build system.
+If you replace the code, you need to find other ways to make test and code compilation.

-The description of the application can be read [here](gildedrose.md), but is not necessary yet.
+The description of the application can be read [here](gildedrose.md), but is not necessary to read just yet.

-## Tasks
+## Setup

-### Fork the repository

 You need to have your own repository with the code in order for CircleCI to work, and for you to merge in changes without anybody else conflicting with you.